 Ctrl+a / Ctrl+x | Increment/decrement numbers | Underrated default |

-I still use plugins.
-I still have custom mappings.
-But I can sit down at any machine with vim installed and be productive immediately, because I know what vim gives me for free.
+I still run plugins.
+I still have a few custom mappings.
+But I can sit down at any machine with vim and be productive immediately, because I know what vim hands me for free.

 | Default | What it does |